 Flutter vs React Native, or React Native vs Flutter, the bottom line is, there is no universal “better” framework.
 Each project is unique.
 The framework to choose will depend completely on the project’s parameters, and the business needs surrounding it.

 Speaking only in the most general of terms, Flutter is better for bigger apps and apps that need native programming.
-React Native is great for apps that can benefit from its plug-and-play modules and large developer community.
+Thinking about React Native pros and cons it should be admitted that it is great for apps that can benefit from its plug-and-play modules and large developer community.

 There are some specific “fit” issues to consider, as well.
 For instance, if a project needs 3D, Flutter doesn’t support that.
 Similarly, Flutter should be avoided if the app design is platform-specific, requires multiple interactions with an OS, or requires little-known native libraries.